stagecc/bdc-web/apps/site/src/components/layout/analytics/README.md

 # Analytics

-This folder contains the delegated interaction helpers used by `src/components/layout/AnalyticsController.tsx`, plus feature-specific analytics helpers for interactions that are emitted directly from their owning scripts.
 This folder contains the analytics helpers used by `src/components/layout/AnalyticsController.tsx` and by feature-specific code that needs to send structured analytics events.